Table of contents

 The general rule is that you must have health insurance in order to be able to study in Germany.

 - Germany has concluded social insurance agreements with a number of countries, including Member States of the European Union and the European Economic Area.
 If you come from one of these countries and are covered by statutory health insurance there, you can apply for this insurance cover to be recognised by a German statutory health insurance provider.
 A European health insurance card (EHIC) is normally required.
 You can apply for an EHIC free of charge from your health insurance provider.
-When you enrol at HTW Berlin, please submit a copy of the front and back of your EHIC to the Student Service Centre.
-NOTE: If the EU emblem on the back of the card contains the "DE" country code, a copy of the card is not sufficient as proof of health insurance.
+Request health insurance companies to report your insurance status to us using the reporting reason M 10 HTW Berlin.

 - If you are unable to obtain health insurance coverage from a provider in your home country, you must take out health insurance in Germany.
 Please take out a German health insurance policy directly before you travel to Germany or immediately after your arrival.
 In Germany there are two types of health insurance: statutory and private.
 However, up to the age of 30 or the fourteenth subject semester you must be insured with a statutory health insurance provider.
 Only in exceptional cases should you be privately insured.
 It is important to be aware that if you have private health insurance, you cannot change to statutory health insurance for the duration of your studies.
 If HTW Berlin recognises your private health insurance, in order to enrol you require confirmation that you are exempt from the statutory health insurance requirement.